openrndr/openrndr-guide/docs/02_Getting_Started_with_OPENRNDR/C00_SetupYourFirstProgram.md

 At this point you are likely interested in how this program is structured.
 The guide explains more in the [Program basics](03_Program_basics/C00_ApplicationProgram) chapter.

+If you are more interested in reading source code you can find the code for the examples in this guide in the [`openrndr-examples` repository](https://github.com/openrndr/openrndr-examples).
+If you are interested in more advanced examples we recommend checking out the demo programs in the [`orx` repository](https://github.com/openrndr/orx), most `orx` modules have demos in the `src/demo/kotlin` folder.